 Despite the importance of having mentoring support, it is important to reflect on the concept of mentoring in the context of teachers' professional development and what this practice involves at the school level.
 Starting with the identification of the definition(s) of mentoring by the target groups from each country, when answering the surveys, all the three target groups have the same understanding of what mentoring means: "is most often defined as a professional relationship in which an experienced person (the mentor) assists another (the mentee) in developing specific skills and knowledge that will enhance the less-experienced person's professional and personal growth".
 This means that teachers and school directors consider mentoring as a symbiotic relationship in which, new/recent and experienced teachers, would share, learn, grow, and cooperate.
-This definition was the most selected from Germany (DE), Greece (EL), Spain (ES), Italy (IT), Portugal (PT) and Slovenia (SI).
-Experienced teachers from DE, EL, ES, IT and SI also selected this definition, however experienced teachers from PT selected thother one that sees mentoring as "a deliberate pairing of a more skilled or experienced person with a lesser skilled or experienced one, with the agreed-upon goal of having the less experienced person grow and develop specific competencies".
-The three groups from Croatia (HR) understand mentoring as "a relationship between two colleagues, in which one colleague supports the skill and knowledge development of another, guiding that individual based on his or her own experiences and understanding of best practices" but highlighted that the most common agreed definition could also be suitable.
+This definition was the most selected from Germany, Greece, Spain, Italy, Portugal and Slovenia.
+Experienced teachers from Germany, Greece, Spain, Italy and Slovenia also selected this definition, however, experienced teachers from Portugal have selected another one that sees mentoring as "a deliberate pairing of a more skilled or experienced person with a lesser skilled or experienced one, with the agreed-upon goal of having the less experienced person grow and develop specific competencies".
+The three groups from Croatia understand mentoring as "a relationship between two colleagues, in which one colleague supports the skill and knowledge development of another, guiding that individual based on his or her own experiences and understanding of best practices" but highlighted that the most common agreed definition could also be suitable.